DecisionsDev/decisions-on-spark/README.md

 # decisions-on-spark
-Integration code to execute at scale business rules in Apache Spark
+Integration code to execute at scale business rules in Apache Spark.
+Contains decision datasets too for rule induction